dalmaboros/bowls-jquery/notes.md

 # Notes

 ## Next steps (jQuery app)
-[] add dynamic form for scraps on bowl show page
+[x] add dynamic form for scraps on bowl show page
-  [x] hijack update bowl button to do not trigger update in controller [] create scrap not rendering ajax on page, but exists in console
+  [x] hijack update bowl button to do not trigger update in controller [x] create scrap not rendering ajax on page, but exists in console [] refactor javascript

 ## Bugs